gbeine/prosody-modules/mod_measure_message_e2ee/README.markdown

 ::: {.alert .alert-warning}
-This module can leak information about your users’ behaviour to anyone who can access these statistics, so avoir enabling it on a server with few users.
+This module can leak information about your users’ behaviour to anyone who can access these statistics, so avoid enabling it on a server with few users.
 :::